AI Companion Security and Privacy

 Customer Retention Controls and Additional Information

-AI Companion will be able to access Zoom data available to the enabled user (e.g. Meeting summaries, transcripts, Team Chat messages, Zoom Docs, Contacts, etc.), as well as any enabled third-party data sources to provide responses to your users.
+AI Companion will be able to access Zoom data available to the enabled user (e.g. Meeting summaries, transcripts, Zoom Chat messages, Zoom Docs, Contacts, etc.), as well as any enabled third-party data sources to provide responses to your users.

 Third-party content from Microsoft 365 and Google requires the user to authenticate the connection for AI Companion to utilize this content.
 You can learn more about how to authenticate in our “Using calendar and contacts integration” support article.